Baldwin Locomotive Works 26: Excursion service

+Prior to the official opening of Steamtown National Historic Site, the engine frequently ferried passengers between the temporary visitors center and the former Delaware, Lackawanna and Western Railroad roundhouse and turntable complex then undergoing renovations to become the permanent visitors center, museum, and locomotive storage and servicing facility for the park.
+Following the completion of the museum complex in June 1995, No. 26 participated in the grand opening of Steamtown's main roundhouse alongside multiple other locomotives, including Canadian Pacific 2317, Reading Blue Mountain and Northern Railroad 425, New York, Susquehanna and Western 142, and Milwaukee Road 261, it also ceremonially "cut" a ribbon laid across one of the yard tracks during the official opening ceremony.

 Following the official opening of the park, the locomotive became the primary power on Steamtown's short Scranton Limited trains between the museum complex and just beyond the former DL&W Scranton station.
 It also ran the "Nay Aug Gorge Limited", which travels past the former DL&W Scranton station, and stops on the outskirts of the city just before the Nay Aug tunnel at Nay Aug Park.
-She also occasionally ran trips to Carbondale, Pennsylvania.
+It also occasionally ran trips to Carbondale, Pennsylvania.
 In December 1999, No. 26 made its final runs for Steamtown and was taken out of service indefinitely for its FRA-mandated 5-year inspection, while in the shops, it was discovered that the entire inner firebox, and portions of the boiler were in imminent need of replacement.
 Park management decided to rebuild the engine and the locomotive was completely disassembled.
 During the disassembly process, it was discovered that the locomotive's frame was bent.

 The ensuing overhaul, which lasted seventeen years, saw the rebuilding of the locomotive's running gear, replacement of the firebox, straightening of the frame, re-boring of the cylinders, and other various preventative maintenance.
 The engine's overhaul was completed in late 2015 and made a successful test run on December 10, 2015, It made its official excursion service return on April 17, 2016.
 Following its return to service, No. 26 resumed its position as power on the Scranton Limited and “Nay Aug Gorge Limited” yard shuttles.

-On September 11, 2018, No. 26 was given the nickname, "Chugga", during the Railfest 2018 "Name the Train" contest.
-On November 12, 2019, No. 26 was given its new nickname "Rover", during Steamtown's Railfest 2019 "Name the Train" contest.
+On September 11, 2018, No. 26 was given the nickname, Chugga, during the Railfest 2018 "Name the Train" contest.
+On November 12, 2019, No. 26 was given its new nickname, Rover, during Steamtown's Railfest 2019 "Name the Train" contest.